Manage State Across LWC Components with State Managers (Beta)

 A state manager implementation consists of the following elements.

 • A set of named properties that hold the state.
-These can be simple values or values derived from other state (computed values).
+These properties can be simple values or values derived from other state (computed values).

 • A set of named actions (functions) that can modify the state.